Achievable logoAchievable logo

 A circle is a two-dimensional shape where every point on the edge is the same distance from the center.
 That constant distance is the radius.
 The circumference is the distance around the circle (the circle’s perimeter), and the area is the amount of space inside the circle.

-Example: Circle calculations A circle has a radius of 6 cm.
-Find its area and circumference.
+A circle has a diameter of 10 cm.
+Find its area.

 Rectangles and triangles: perimeter and area